abbjetmus/ui-ux-bakery-project/README.md

 ## Introduction

 This assignment has a lot of freedom in how you design it.
-It's defenitely not a kind of "fill in the blanks"-test, quite the opposite.
 The only thing provided is a very basic backend, just a `db.json` file served with [json-server](https://www.npmjs.com/package/json-server).
 Your goal is to implement a frontend application in Vue or React, your choice.

 ## The application